codedan-ir/fonts/README.md

 # Persian Fonts
-Persian fonts to used in your themes directly or through CDN network.
+Persian fonts to be used in your themes directly or through CDN network.